latenitecoding/latenitecoding.github.io/content/_exercises/cramming_for_finals.md

 Optimizations

 - After processing the current row, if you discover that there is a table whose noise level is \\(0\\), then that is the solution.

+- Scanning the noise level of each element in the cache is too slow.
+However, you can keep track of the noise level of each table on a given row as you process the student tables without having to maintain a cache.
+Given a current row, each student that can be heard from that row is represented by an interval.
+These intervals each have a _left value_ (which opens the interval) and a _right value_ (which closes the interval).
+Store these intervals and sort them by least left, then least right.
+Iterate over the intervals.
+The noise level across tables increases by 1 for each left value and decreases by 1 for each right value.
+Each interval of length \\(2d\\) is an interval with a student sitting at the middle.
+Student tables cannot be occupied.
+Keep track of the smallest noise level across interval only considering tables that can be occupied.
+If there are any gaps between intervals, then the noise level on this row is \\(0\\) and the solution to the problem is also \\(0\\).

 {% end %}